 When you get divorced, the obligation to pay child support is established by court order.
-This means that failing to pay child support is a violation of a court order—and this can have serious consequences.
+This means that failing to pay child support is a violation of a court order, which can have serious consequences.
 There are several means for enforcing the obligation to pay child support under Illinois law (including wage garnishment, license suspension, and arrest, among others).
 If your former spouse stops paying, you should enforce your legal rights promptly; and, if you stop paying, you can expect to face enforcement action in court.

 Q: When Does the Obligation to Pay Child Support End